Augustin Přeučil: Agent for Nazi Germany in World War II

-In England, Přeučil served in a number of non-combat training and maintenance squadrons of R.A.F., and in July 1941 he even married an English woman.
-Working with the R.A.F. as a fighter pilot-instructor in late 1941, he was attached to No. 55 Operational Training Unit, based at RAF Usworth near Sunderland.
+In England, Přeučil served in a number of non-combat training and maintenance squadrons of the Royal Air Force (RAF), and in July 1941 he even married an English woman.
+Working with the RAF as a fighter pilot-instructor in late 1941, he was attached to No. 55 Operational Training Unit, based at RAF Usworth near Sunderland.
 On 18 September 1941 Přeučil took off from Unsworth's airfield in Hawker Hurricane type MK IIa, Serial number W9147, and flew out over the North Sea in company with another Hurricane flown by a trainee Polish pilot to practise air-combat tactics.
 Whilst engaged in the manoeuvres Přeučil reported over the radio that his aircraft was out of control, and breaking away into the clouds, flew the aeroplane to Occupied Europe, landing in the countryside near Bastogne, Belgium.
-He was taken by local Belgian civilians as a downed R.A.F. pilot, who sheltered him, and handed him over to members of the Belgian Resistance, but Přeučil soon afterwards handed himself into the German authorities in the vicinity, betraying the locals who had sheltered him to the Gestapo, who arrested them.
-The Hurricane fighter Přeučil had landed in was recovered in an airworthy condition by the Luftwaffe, which studied it to assist with their air war with the R.A.F.
+He was taken by local Belgian civilians as a downed RAF pilot, who sheltered him, and handed him over to members of the Belgian Resistance, but Přeučil soon afterwards handed himself into the German authorities in the vicinity, betraying the locals who had sheltered him to the Gestapo, who arrested them.
+The Hurricane fighter Přeučil had landed in was recovered in an airworthy condition by the Luftwaffe, which studied it to assist with their air war with the RAF.
 The aeroplane later ended up in Nazi Germany's Museum of Transport and Technology in Berlin.

-At the time of Přeučil's disappearance the R.A.F. assumed he had crashed and died at sea.
+At the time of Přeučil's disappearance the RAF assumed he had crashed and died at sea.
 It was not until the Belgian Resistance reported to London the incident of his arrival in their territory, and behaviour which had cost the lives of two Belgians who had been executed by the Gestapo, that the true circumstances of his disappearance over the North Sea became apparent to the British authorities.